pnnl/HyperNetX/tutorials/advanced/README.md

 These tutorials cover advanced topics in hypergraphs such as hypergraph metrics, homology, generating hypergraphs from random models, modeling contagion with hypergraphs, and hypergraph modularity.

-# How to run the tutorials on Jupyter Notebook
+# How to run the tutorials on Jupyter Notebook using a virtual environment

-Create a virtual environment:
+To create a virtual environment:

 `make venv`